AbeelLab/vlpb-assembly-workshop/index.md

 A conda package is available for each day.
 Review the exercise documentations to install them.

+## For Mac users: you can download the list of required packages for day 1 [here](https://github.com/AbeelLab/vlpb-assembly-workshop/blob/main/vlpb1_packages.txt) and day 2 [here](https://github.com/AbeelLab/vlpb-assembly-workshop/blob/main/vlpb2_packages.txt).
+Then you can create a new environment with the packages installed yourself.

 You will need a laptop with a linux-like environment available that can run the pre-packaged environment with its tools.
 You can use any linux-like environment: WSL2, linux, Mac, VM or a remote system.
 This system must support conda environment mentioned above

 # Schedule